Skip to content

 Windows Authentication #

-Under Windows Authentication section, if you check Active Directory User box, you will need to perform several tasks:
+1. Under the Windows Authentication section, if you check Active Directory User box, you will need to perform several tasks:

 DOMAIN NAMEWindows Domain Name